gimerstedt/AddOns/BoldWarrior/README.md

 /safesw - removes a buff before popping shield wall if above 23 buffs.
 /safels - removes a buff before popping last stand if above 23 buffs.
 /safelgg - removes a buff before popping lifegiving gem if above 23 buffs.
+/mocking - mocking blow from any stance and swap to def stance after.